North Dakota Duck Hunting

 North Dakota Duck Hunting Guides

 Your guided North Dakota duck hunt begins with your guide scouting the field you will hunt the afternoon before your first morning shoot.
-Each of our guides spends hours and puts on hundreds of miles each afternoon scouting for the best feed fields in our area.
+Each of our guides spends hours and puts on hundreds of miles in afternoons scouting for the best feed fields in our area.
 This is the most critical part of a successful field hunt.
-The next morning your guide will pick you up and take your crew to his preselected field, everyone pitches in setting decoys and by early morning you are set and ready for a fun morning.
+Your Guide will meet with you each night before the guided hunts to go over the next day’s expectations and game plane.
+The next morning you will follow the guide or ride with to his preselected field, everyone pitches in setting decoys and by early morning you are set and ready for a fun morning.

 North Dakota Duck Decoy Spreads

 We use the best available decoys and equipment on the market.
 Each guide has his personal preferred spread.
 Field hunting mallards and pintails require good field decoys, spinning wing decoys, flyers, vortex’s, and even a few secrete tools that we have proven to decoy even the most decoy shy birds.
-Depending on the field, we deploy comfortable laydown blinds or use natural cover or standing corn with chairs to gun in a sitting position.
+Depending on the field, we hide our hunters by deploying Avery and Tangle Free panel blinds, A frame blinds, and if needed layout blinds.
+We will also take advantage of natural cover or standing corn for cover.
+Most options allow us to use chairs to gun in a sitting position.
 Our goal is to get you into a best possible shooting position to enjoy decoying birds and to have the best chance to connect your shot on target.